rohanmalhotra4622/Python_Programming_Freestyle_Project/README.md

 The user will be required to enter the stocks and the number of shares that they own.
 When the user is finished entering the portfolio, they should use 'done' or 'DONE' to see the results.
 The code starts of with an empty dictionary labeled 'dic' that will be updated with the 'stock names' as 'keys' and the 'number of shares' as 'values'.
 In addition,  there is also an empty list labeled 'portfolio' that will be appended when we enter the stock names.

 The range for which the data is pulled is for the last one year.
-The user has the ability ot change this time period.
+The user has the ability to change this time period.
 I have set the variable 'end_date'  as todays date and the variable 'beg_date' with a timedelta of the previous 365 days.
 The user can change this beggining date value by inputting a different value in the 'beg_date' variable.

 We want to compare our portfolio aginst the S&P 500 index, since that is considered a diversified portfolio.
 The code will pull the data for the SP500 index and our portfolio of stocks inputted.
 Several varibales and dataframes will be created that are mentioned below.